mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-04-tuesday_morning_assembly_and_binning.md

 7. **`run_MaxBin.pl -contig megahit_out_patient02_day01/final.contigs.fa -abund maxbin_out_patient02_day01/abundance_data.txt -out maxbin_out_patient02_day01/maxbin_bins -thread 48`**: Runs MaxBin using the contigs and abundance data to bin contigs into potential genomes, leveraging 48 threads for faster processing.

+---

+## Yallah!
 Run this workflow over your assembly.

-Here's a separate version of the workflow for each of the FastQ files:
+Here's a separate version of the workflow for each of the samples.
+Copy and run the appropriate set of commands for your sample to complete the workflow.

 ### Workflow for `patient02_day01`
 ```bash